Discordi0/Practice/THM/Crack the hash.md

 #### A:

-This one was more tricky, it looked like MD5 and i tried
+This one was more tricky, it looked like MD5 and i tried to crack it but it didn't work, i tried with the hash in a file, other wordlists, the compressed and uncompressed version on rockyou and nothing. i know it's md4 but hashcat doesn't work.

 ## Level 2

 This task increases the difficulty.
 All of the answers will be in the classic [rock you](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) password list.